HE-Arc/webapp-server/files/templates/README.md

     #DB_USERNAME=homestead
     #DB_PASSWORD=secret

-We are gonna read the database configuration from the environement.
+We are gonna read the database configuration from the environment.
 See [12factors](http://12factor.net/config).

 Modify `blog/config/database.php` as such: